Characters: The Secret World Other Realms

 The Hell Dimensions

-Created during a previous age of history, the Hell Dimensions are now an fiery, anima-deprived alternate dimension, populated by numerous varieties of demons and strewn with the remnants of heavy machinery.
-The player enters these a number of times to stop demonic invasions, and gets involved in a war between the rebellious demons (led by Theodore Wicker), and forces of the ruling order (led by Eblis).
+Created during a previous age of history, the Hell Dimensions are now a fiery, Anima-deprived alternate dimension, populated by numerous varieties of demons and strewn with the remnants of heavy machinery.
+The player enters these a number of times to prevent the inhabitants from invading, and in the process gets involved in a war between the rebellious demons (led by Theodore Wicker), and the forces of the ruling order (led by Eblis).

 - Dark Is Not Evil: Demons, for all their status at being demonic, ultimately just want to live in a better world than Hell.
 They are by no means inherently evil, just easily bossed around by Eblis (who is a Fallen Angel, not a demon).